Return

 demand, began around midnight, but ads and tickets read 11:59 P.M. to maintain

-Diane Tell, who performed alone with just a classical guitar.
+classical guitar, accompanied by her brother on bass.
 These concerts took place at the height of a

 political upheaval in Quebec Province when many were seeking independence from

 the rest of Canada.
-During one of the
+During one of the shows,

-the cause, but he did not oblige.
+cause, but he did not oblige.
 As a

-promotional stunt, Montreal’s CHOM Radio had held a GG-themed contest and
+promotional stunt, Montreal’s CHOM Radio had held a

-awarded the winner a $500 check onstage at one of these shows.
-A very brief silent 8mm film clip exists from
+GG-themed contest and awarded the winner a $500 check onstage at one of these

-one of these shows, also.
+exists from one of these shows, also.

 Montreal